Beijing: Television and radio

-Television and radio

 Beijing Television broadcasts on channels 1 through 10, and China Central Television, China's largest television network, maintains its headquarters in Beijing.
 Three radio stations feature programmes in English: Hit FM on FM 88.7, Easy FM by China Radio International on FM 91.5, and the newly launched Radio 774 on AM 774.
 Beijing Radio Stations is the family of radio stations serving the city.

 Press

 The well-known Beijing Evening News, covering news about Beijing in Chinese, is distributed every afternoon.
 Other newspapers include Beijing Daily, The Beijing News, the Beijing Star Daily, the Beijing Morning News, and the Beijing Youth Daily, as well as English-language weeklies Beijing Weekend and Beijing Today.
 The People's Daily, Global Times and the China Daily (English) are published in Beijing as well.